 We know that having this medical emergency happen is the last thing you expected.
 You count on doctors and surgeons to perform at a high standard of care every time they work.
 Unfortunately, sometimes healthcare professionals are negligent in their duties.
 That does not mean that they intentionally hurt someone, but even if they did not mean to hurt a patient, they should still be held accountable for their actions.

-When you need a bowel perforation or ruptured bowel attorney in Philadelphia, the Weitz Firm will be here for you, working to recover compensation for what you have been through.
+When you need a medical malpractice attorney in Philadelphia, The Weitz Firm, LLC will be here for you, working to recover compensation for what you have been through.
 You can contact us for a free consultation by clicking here or calling 267-587-6240.